guest271314/isolated-web-app-utilities/README.md

 - Network request including name of IWA or other string in URL.

 ### Utilities
-AFAIK no (extension or other) API exists to get installed Isolated Web App details programmatically. `getWebAppInternalsDetails()` in `background.js` gets installed Isolated Web App details from the JSON in `chrome://web-app-internal`.
+AFAIK no extension or other API exists to get installed Isolated Web App details programmatically. `getWebAppInternalsDetails()` in `background.js` gets installed Isolated Web App details from the JSON in `chrome://web-app-internals`.

 ### Installation